StefanTheCode/website/posts/how-to-create-dotnet-custom-guard-clause.md

 ---
-newsletterTitle: "#50 Stefan's Newsletter"
 title: "How to create .NET Custom Guard Clause"
 subtitle: "Guard clauses in .NET are a programming practice used for improving the readability and reliability of code..."
-readTime: "Read Time: 4 minutes"
+readTime: "Read Time: 3 minutes"
-date: "Jan 15 2024"
+date: "September 30 2024"
 photoUrl: "/images/blog/newsletter21.png"
 meta_description: "Explore innovative error handling strategies for .NET developers in this insightful blog post.
 Learn the advantages of using the Result<T> object over traditional exceptions, and how to effectively implement custom Result and Error classes for clearer, more efficient code management.
 A must-read for enhancing your coding practices in .NET."
 ---